xpodev/zsharp-compiler/Infrastructure/README.md

 ### ZSharpCompiler
-This project produces the compiler executable.
+[This project](https://github.com/xpodev/zsharp-compiler/tree/wiki-infrastructure-1/Infrastructure/ZSharpCompiler.md) produces the compiler executable.
 It contains only a few files.
 It is responsible to:
  * Parse command line arguments
- * Load the language engine (according to the command line arguments) and initialize it
+ * Load the language engine (according to the command line arguments) and initialize it.
- * Read all the files (from command line arguments) and parse them with the engine's parser
+ * Read all the files (from command line arguments) and parse them with the engine's parser.
- * Process the files until no more processing is done
+ * Process the files until no more processing is done.
- * Finalize the compilation
+ * Finalize the compilation.
- * Print out the all the errors that were accumulated in the compilation process
+ * Print out the all the errors that were accumulated in the compilation process.

 ### ZSharp.Core